 Any player guilty of committing referee assault, as defined by the policies of the USSF, shall incur a minimum fine of $250 in addition to suspensions called for in the policies of the USSF.
 Any player guilty of committing a second referee assault shall be fined a minimum of $1,000 and suspended from the League for a minimum of five years.

-Any team whose fans, spectators, or supporters enter the field of play during a game or attack either the referee or players on the opposing team shall be suspended from play pending an investigation by the ASL Executive Committee.
+Any team whose fans, spectators, or supporters enter the field of play during a game or attack either the referee or players on the opposing team shall be suspended from play pending an investigation by the FUSAAL Executive Committee.
 Such teams, if allowed to continue to participate in League play, shall post a minimum $1,000 performance bond for a period of at least one year.
 Any further fights or fan disturbances during the one-year period by the team shall result in the forfeiture of the bond and the team being removed from further league play.

 Any player that transfers to another team during any suspension period for a sendoff or other misconduct must miss the game required under the League player transfer rule as well as the game(s) for the suspension.
 A player may not count one game towards both the transfer and the ejection.
 All provisions of the 25-point limit apply to the player regardless of the transfer to a different team.